 In 2014, the American Council for Construction Education (ACCE), the leading accreditation body for construction degree programs, formally approved new student learning outcome (SLO) based standards.
 As degree programs across the country begin to adopt these new guidelines into their courses, there are still questions as to how these SLOs match industry needs.
-This study is a first attempt to gauge industry perceptions of ACCE's Bachelor Degree SLOs and identify where similarities and differences exist.
-Also, the study explores the industry expectations of the recent graduates' development.
-Findings show a trend of overall agreement with the original ACCE ranking with some major exceptions such as developing safety plans (SLO 8) and analyzing the construction documents for planning and management (SLO7).
+This study is an attempt to gauge construction faculty perceptions of ACCE's Bachelor Degree SLOs and identify where similarities and differences exist.
+Also, the study explores faculty expectations of the recent graduates' development.
+The data indicate that there is general agreement with the original ACCE cognition levels and relative importance with some exceptions including SLO2 (create oral presentations appropriate to the construction discipline), SLO3 (Create a construction project safety plan), SLO7 (analyzing the construction documents for planning and management), SLO16 (understand construction project control processes), and SLO17 (Understand legal implications) and SLO20 (understand the basic principles of MEP).